install.packages("pak") #IF NOT ALREADY INSTALLED

 ggplot2::theme(geom = ggplot2::element_geom(pointsize = 5)) #SET THE DEFAULT POINT SIZE FOR ALL GEOMS USING POINTS TO 5.This functionality allows theme_plus() to replace many of the default settings of many commonly used geometry layers automatically.

-For example, in the above graph, we can see that theme_plus() has made:
+For example, in the above graph, one can see that theme_plus() has made:

 The points are larger and thus easier to parse.